kabk/go-theses-17-manus-nijhoff/writings/characters.md

 ##GONZO (GON)

 - **The gonzo**: The gonzo uses the network with full enthousiasm but without joy or need for personal gains.
 They know the system is rotten and they don't feel responsible for it.
-The gonzo spends time binging around the internet and reports with a sometimes sarcastic, sometimes humourous point of view.
+The gonzo spends time binge-browsing around the internet and reports with a sometimes sarcastic, sometimes humourous point of view.
 They have a vast knowledge of subcultures, memes, visual archives.
 _This is the immersed mode of browsing_
 - Romantic, serendipitous, hedonist
 - Operating Systems: Mac or Windows (pref. for Mac), Android phone / broken iPhone from > 2 previous generation.
 - Connects to thesis from: Den Haag (DH)

-##OPTIMIZER (OPT)
+##OPTIMO (OPT)
 - **The optimizer**: Using the network for the optimizer is not a problem.
 The optimizer has efficiently matched his or her habits to the system, making them a leading force and role model of the networked life.
 With a sharp eye for business opportunities, the optimizer uses hashtags to gain followers, sells articles via facebook groups, and has sold his/her startup companies for profit.
 A savvy manager.
 _This is the utilitarian mode of browsing_
 - Pragmatic, managing, goal-driven
 - Operating Systems: Mac, iOS phone.
 Up to date.
 Nothing else
 - Connects to thesis from: Amsterdam (AMS)

-##RENEGADE (REN)
+##THE RENEGADE (REN)
 - **The renegade**: Despises the network in its current state.
 Knows a lot about the history of the internet.
 A desillusioned person with a hawk eye's overview of the internet.
 The renegade is looking for the next network to explore.
 The current one is broken.
 _This is the disinterested mode of browsing._
 - Idealist, eco-conscious, rigorous